 PEI Debt Reduction Grant Program

-If you’re a student in the province of Prince Edward Island who borrows more than $6000 in federal and provincial student loans each year, you may benefit from a debt reduction grant to help reduce your student loan debt.
+If you’re a student in the province of Prince Edward Island who borrows more than $6000 in federal and provincial student loans each year, you may benefit from PEI’s Debt Reduction Grant Program to help reduce your student loan debt.

-Depending on whether you started your studies, you could receive up to a $2,000 or $3,500 grant every year:
+Depending on when you started your studies, you could receive up to $2,000 or $3,500 in grants every year.